 My dining set makeover is complete and I hope you’ve enjoyed seeing how one man’s trash is turned into another’s #trashure.
 You can find this set and more available for purchase in my shop.
 (SOLD) We do ship to your door with the best rates around.

 Now time for some giveaway fun!
 HomeRight and I are all about getting the right DIY tools into your hands.
-You can win this Super Finish Max Extra paint sprayer be sent to you.
+You can have this Super Finish Max Extra paint sprayer sent to you.
 Yay!